TobTheRock/vscode_cpp_codegen/README.md

     Else the file base name has to be entered via the UI.

 ## Issues
 Can be reported [here](https://github.com/HerrFroehlich/vscode_cpp_codegen/issues).
-Contribution is also welcome in any form.
+Contributions are also welcome in any form.
 ### Known
 * Updating existing header files is not supported
 * `using` statements are not evaluated